rainbowJia-lab/Resilience.AI-Proposal/README.md

 An AI-Driven Dynamic Assessment Model of Psychological Resilience

+Title

-Title：The Cognitive Revolution from “Unkillable” to “Stronger”：An AI-Driven Dynamic Assessment Model of Psychological Resilience
+The Cognitive Revolution from “Unkillable” to “Stronger”：An AI-Driven Dynamic Assessment Model of Psychological Resilience

 1. Abstract